langchain-ai/langchain-ai21/libs/ai21/README.md

 ## Chat Models

-This package contains the `ChatAI21` class, which is the recommended way to interface with AI21 chat models, including Jamba-Instruct and any Jurassic chat models.
+This package contains the `ChatAI21` class, which is the recommended way to interface with AI21 chat models, including Jamba-Mini and any Jurassic chat models.

 To use, install the requirements and configure your environment.